 Do not use unfiltered tap water to fill the tank.
 Instead, use water that has been treated with aquarium dechlorination fluid such as API Stress Coat, or spring water that is the proper pH.
 Be sure to perform a fishless cycle before adding the Betta.

 Keeping the Water Clean and the Fish Healthy

 Equipping the tank with the proper accessories will help the Betta fish stay safe and the water healthy.
 For instance, consider these necessities:

 - A lid.
 This will keep the fish from escaping.

 - A gentle filter.
 Betta fish may find strong currents tough to navigate.
-Good options include sponge filters and hang on back filters, such as the Tetra Whisper.
+Good options include sponge and hang on back filters, such as the Tetra Whisper.